 You can already ditch your house key by having a HomeKit lock, but ditching the keyring entirely isn't possible yet.
 Most cars need a key fob present to be driven, and while Apple has a solution for this, it will take some time to get into most customers' hands.

 Having a digital key offers plenty of conveniences, and Apple has implemented encrypted digital key sharing to take advantage of the new system.
-If someone needs to borrow your car, you can send them access to the car via iMessage and deactivate their key when they're done.
+If someone needs to borrow your car, you can send them access to the vehicle via iMessage and deactivate their key when they're done.

 Owners of the vehicle will be able to generate restricted keys, as well.
 Apple has not detailed what a restricted key's capabilities are at this time.